Thank you for registering for National Pub & Hen Sevens

 - Any player aged under 18 must have been assessed as capable of playing adult rugby in accordance with RFU regulation 15

-- Games will be played under the 2018 World Rugby Laws Standard set of variations for Sevens and any applicable RFU Law Interpretations/Variations.
+- Games will be played under the current World Rugby Laws Standard set of variations for Sevens and any applicable RFU Law Interpretations/Variations.
 All items of protective clothing, padding or likewise, must conform to IRB Laws and regulations.

 - Each game will be played for 7 minutes each way with a 1 minute half-time except for the Singleton Cup Final which will be 10 minutes each way.
 No extra time will be played in the pool rounds of the tournament and matches will be left drawn